Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

 > ### Guiding principles for this quarter
 > **In person, experiential learning.**
+>   * No zoom links.
 >   * Labs and field trips cannot be completed remotely.
 >
 > **We’re all in this together**
 >  * No problem if you need to miss a class, just let the instructor know.
->  * Reach out to your fellow students.
+>  * Reach out to your fellow students to take notes for you.

 ### Office Hours